Chris-al-lynch/RobotProject/README.md

  There are 4 major components in this project:

  1) webapp - This is the front-end user component.
 I am new to webapp development, meaning all I have done at this point is a react tutorial and a react-route tutorial.
 I will be learning as I go, but plan on being an expert by the time I'm finished.
 This code will be developed using Node.js with React.
 I am starting with the webapp component.
 See the README.md file in the webapp directory for more information and progress.
+I have some initial code here, but I have moved to other components to practice for job interviews

  2) mysql - This is the storage for the webapp.
 It will store the configuration information that will be used by the robot interface code.

  3) interface - This is the interface between the webapp code and the robot itself.
 It will access the database to retrieve configuration information as well.
 I will develop this code using Java and hopefully find a reason to add some JNI with C++.
+I have started on this because I have a Java coding interview coming up soon.
+I am starting with developing the client to talk with the C++ server which I already developed.
+I will move forward from there.

  4) simulator - This code will simulate a real robot.
 This includes sensors and motors.
 One of my goals here is to hookup a webcam and simulate a camera on the robot and attempt to stream the image back to the webapp.
 This code will be written in C++.
+I have a C++ server written along with a test client.
+See the Readme.md file for more information.

- I am hoping to find a reason to throw in some Python as well just to show my code.
+ I have developed some simple Python scripts to do some simple tasks.
+There is a run.py script which does all of the docker stuff so I don't have to remember how to do the docker commands.
+There is a removeCmakeFiles.py script to cleanup everything after cmake leaves its mess behind.
+And there is an Internet.py which I created due to a faulty Wifi card in my computer which I no longer need because I went out and bought a new switch and am not hard-wired with my PC.

 I will be using separate Docker containers for each component.
 I am also new to Docker and container development.
 I was asked about container development in an interview and had no idea what they were talking about.
 I have always worked in a big company with access to any hardware I wanted.
 We never had a need for containers.
 The closest we got was using virtual machines.
 So, I did a Docker tutorial, and now I'm ready to be an expert with Docker containers.
 I have created a YAML file (docker-compose.yml) for bringing up all of the containers together.